Sunday, 5 May 2019

 The Second Sunday after Pascha is sometimes referred to as 'Good Shepherd Sunday' from the words of the Epistle from I Peter "For you were as sheep gone astray: but you are now converted to the shepherd and bishop of your souls" and from the Gospel where the LORD proclaims "I am the good shepherd.
 The good shepherd giveth his life for his sheep."
 The Sunday is also referred to as Misericordia after the opening words of the introit.
 The Sunday is of semi-double rite and its liturgical colour is white.

 At Vespers yesterday afternoon the psalms of Vespers for Saturday were sung under the single antiphon, Alleluia.
 The chapter, Carissimi: Christus passus est pro nobis etc, was proper to the Sunday, the Office hymn was Ad regias Agni dapes.
 The antiphon on the Magnificat reinforced the theme of the Sunday, Ego sum pastor ovium.
-After the collect of the Sunday a commemoration was sung of the preceding Office of St. Justin.
-The Paschal Suffrage of the Cross was omitted due to the double feasts.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Monica and of St. Pius V. The Paschal Suffrage of the Cross was omitted due to the double feasts.
 At Compline Te lucis was sung to the Paschal tone with the Doxology Deo Patri sit gloria etc and the Dominical preces were omitted.

 At Mattins the invitatory, Surrexit Dominus, and Office hymn, Rex sempiterne, are sung as last Sunday.
 Again, at the nocturns the psalms are sung under one antiphon.
 In the first nocturn the lessons are from the Acts of the Apostles.
 In the second nocturn the lessons are taken from the first sermon on the Ascension of the Lord by St. Leo.
 In the third nocturn the homily is from St. Gregory.
 At Lauds the Sunday psalms (Pss.
 92, 99, 62, Benedicite & 148) are sung under a single antiphon.
 The Office hymn is Aurora caelum purpurat.
-After the collect of the Sunday the Paschal Commemoration of the Cross is sung.
+After the collect of the Sunday a commemoration of St. Pius V is sung.
+The Paschal Commemoration of the Cross is omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is Concede nos, the third collect is Ecclesiae.
+The Gloria is sung, the second collect is of St. Pius V. Today there is no third collect.
 The Creed is sung and the preface is of Paschaltide.

-At Vespers the Dominical psalms are sung under the single antiphon Alleluia.
+At Vespers the Dominical psalms (109, 110, 111, 112 & 113) are sung under the single antiphon Alleluia.
 The Office hymn is Ad regias Agni dapes.
-After the collect of the Sunday the Paschal Suffrage of the Cross in sung.
-At Compline Te lucis is sung with the Paschaltide Doxology and the Dominical preces are sung.
+After the collect of the Sunday commemoration are sung of the following feast of St. John before the Latin Gate and of St. Pius V. The Paschal Suffrage of the Cross in omitted.
+At Compline Te lucis is sung with the Paschaltide Doxology and the Dominical preces are omitted.

-In the 'liturgical books of 1962' at there are neither commemorations nor Suffrage at either Vespers yesterday.
+In the 'liturgical books of 1962' at there are no commemorations at either Vespers.
 At Compline and the Little Hours the hymns are sung with the ordinary Doxology.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds the Paschal Suffrage is omitted.
+At Lauds there are no commemorations.
 At Mass there is but a single collect.

 Art: Jerome Nadal